fwsGonzo/bigassm/README.md

 It is written for C++17 (although currently does not use any fancy features, so should be C++11 compatible).

 Since there is no ELF format for 128-bit anything, it produces raw binaries.
-The assembler currently assumes that the program base is `0x100000`.

 ## Simple one-pass